 Claude Code Skills Are Static Snapshots, Not Dynamic Subroutines

 Claude Code skills are static snapshots, not dynamic subroutines.
-Understanding this architectural principle matters when you build skills that need to stay current.
-It is the difference between a skill that ages well and one that quietly produces wrong output six months later.
+Understanding this architectural principle matters when you build skills that need to stay current, and it matters at least as much when the model underneath them is upgraded or the system prompt that runs every session is revised.
+The skill is the part that stays put.
+It is the difference between a skill that ages well and one that quietly produces wrong output six months later, and it is also the contract that stops an upstream model release from silently re-shaping your workflow.

 The static-snapshot model